danriedl/engular/adev/src/content/guide/components/dom-apis.md

 **Render callbacks never run during server-side rendering or build-time pre-rendering.**

-**Never directly manipulate the DOM inside of other Angular lifecycle hooks**.
-Angular does not guarantee that a component's DOM is fully rendered at any point other than in render callbacks.
+**Never directly manipulate the DOM inside of other Engular lifecycle hooks**.
+Engular does not guarantee that a component's DOM is fully rendered at any point other than in render callbacks.
 Further, reading or modifying the DOM during other lifecycle hooks can negatively impact page performance by